-- AANA Standards for Nurse Anesthesia Practice, Standard V emphasize that continuous clinical observation and vigilance are the foundation of safe anesthesia care.
+- AANA Standards for Nurse Anesthesia Practice, Standard V emphasizes that continuous clinical observation and vigilance are the foundation of safe anesthesia care

-- Biddle, C. CRNA, PhD. & Aker, J. CRNA, DNAP.
-AANA J, 2011: The National Study of Sleep-Related Behaviors of Nurse Anesthesists: Personal and Professional Implications
+- Biddle C and Aker J. 2011: The National Study of Sleep-Related Behaviors of Nurse Anesthetists: Personal and Professional Implications

-- AANA Wellness Milestones Article: Working on the Night Shirt An Emerging Health Risk
+- AANA Wellness Milestones Article: Working on the Night Shift: An Emerging Health Risk?

-- A Professional Study and Resource Guide for the CRNA 2nd Edition addresses in Chapter 20, Promoting Professional Wellness, Physiological Fatigue
+- A Professional Study and Resource Guide for the CRNA 2nd Edition, Chapter 20 addresses Promoting Professional Wellness, Physiological Fatigue

 - Centers for Disease Control and Prevention (CDC)